Feature Photo: Ben Houdijk / Shutterstock.com

 #7 – Moonlight Mile

 Generally speaking, people interpret “Moonlight Mile” as a reflection of the inner weariness that presumably exists beneath Mick Jagger’s public persona.
 True or not, it is quite good as a highly emotional song about returning to one’s significant other.
-Amusingly, some people interpret the song in a much more allegorical light.
+Amusingly, some people interpret the song in a much more metaphorical light.
 In their opinion, it describes cocaine use rather than an actual homecoming, though Jagger has always denied this.
 Either way, “Moonlight Mile” remains as evocative as ever.

 #6 – She’s A Rainbow